page 1 of 2

 Will be there to provide support and engage with local community.
 This will include customer service, stock processing and visual merchandising.

 *Admin/Accounts Assistant Volunteers for OIBI – a registered charity in partnership with Bergen Associates*

-The Oxford Institute of British Islam (OIBI), Scottish Office in King Street, Aberdeen have exciting volunteer opportunities for people to assist as Admin / Accounts Volunteer(s).
+The OIBI (Oxford Institute of British Islam), Scottish Office, Aberdeen have exciting volunteer opportunities for people to assist with the following

-Duties include general admin and office duties.
+Duties include helping with aspects such as general admin and office duties.
 Data Entry Training on software systems.
 Accounts payable/receivable.
 Telephone answering.
 This also includes any other duties appropriate to your skills and experience which may be identified.
 To provide administrative support to the Director and office.

 This is a great opportunity to help and develop key skills and experience at the same time.
 All assistance is greatly appreciated.

 For further details please contact Paigham Mustafa, Director / Founding Trustee at E Mail: firstname.lastname@example.org or Tel.: 01224 635616 *(shared office number with Bergen).

 Last updated 8 days ago

 We have a great volunteer opportunity to join our excellent team of volunteers as a Cathedral Caretaker is responsible for the general upkeep and presentation of the Cathedral and associated properties.
 Duties will include: